HanzlaYaqoob/System-Development-Roadmap/README.md

 # System-Development-Roadmap

+### First Commit
-This is ongoing learning path for system development starting from phase 1 to ...
+.
+This is ongoing learning path for system development having several phases.
+.
+Each Phase will be consist of that level of learning and tasks or projects.